davazp/davazp.github.io/_posts/2014-11-26-modern-library-with-asdf-and-package-system.md

 `project` system uses *asdf-package-system*, the system `project/core` refers to the `core.lisp` file.

-Indeed, note that a package does not need to use only `project/*` packages.
+A package does not need to use only `project/*` packages.
 Indeed, if you look to our `addons.lisp`.
 It depends on the `cl-ppcre` package.
 Therefore, it depends on the system named "cl-ppcre".
 We did not import any symbols, so functions from the package must be referenced by prefixing the symbol with the package.

 We can now load the files with the correct order with just